NekoSaiKou/arc-2018-Team4/README.md

 * **Filezilla or other ftp software**
 * **Serial port terminal, such as putty, tera-term or minicom (for linkit 7688 DUO mpu)**

+In this project, we use embarc osp 2017.12 and arc gnu tool chain 2017.09

 #### Run This Application

 Modify the settings for connecting to the App, as shown below:

-Here take **EMSK2.1 - ARC EM5D** with GNU Toolset and **Linkit 7688 DUO** with Arduino IDE and filezilla for example to show how to run this application.
+Here take **EMSK2.2 - ARC EM7D** with GNU Toolset and **Linkit 7688 DUO** with Arduino IDE and filezilla for example to show how to run this application.

 1. We need to use embARC GNU Toolset to load application for EMSK and run.